e-gun/HipparchiaGoServer/INSTRUCTIONS/SEMANTICVECTORS.md

 of "hidden" values one might adjust when setting `OptimizerType` and `ModelType`.
 The former can be either `ns` or `hs`.
 The latter can be either `cbow` or `skipgram`.
 You will also see the default values that the authors of that package distribute.
 Note that `defaultDim` is strikingly low at `10` and is only useful to show that code can generate a model, not that it can generate an interesting model.
+Most tutorials talk about models with 100-300 dimensions.

 ```
 const (